chemxy/react-hotel-booking/backend/hotel-booking-system.md

 # Backend

-- get available rooms: GET http://localhost:3201/rooms/all
+- get all rooms: GET http://localhost:3201/rooms/all

 - get a room by id: GET http://localhost:3201/room?id=101